 Besides which, aloe vera often has a laxative effect, and you probably don’t want to drink more than a couple of ounces of aloe vera at once.
-To stretch out your enjoyment, you can combine the aloe vera juice with other juices.
+To stretch out your enjoyment (and your trips to the bathroom), you can combine the aloe with other juices.

 Citrus juices work well, but cucumber juice with aloe makes a truly refreshing summer drink.

 You can sweeten your juice with honey or sugar, or dilute it with water depending on your preference.
 You might try diluting your juice with some iced green tea.

 If you add some of the juice to a pitcher of iced tea, you can drink it all day long to feel refreshed all day.

 Each aloe vera recipe makes delicious beverages and foods that can be enjoyed in any weather.
 If you have difficulty finding fresh aloe vera, you can also buy it already prepared from many grocery stores.

 Asian grocery stores often carry cubes and juices, however many are made with sugar, so check the label.
 With all the benefits of aloe vera, you might even want to go out and get your own plant!